whopperprinting/LayerLapse/README.md

 ### Camera Compatibility

 **The [Camera compatibility list](docs/camera_compatibility.md) is a work in progress.** So far, I can only confirm the cameras on this list work with 100% certainty.
 I am still gathering more information.
+LayerLapse does come with a spare GPIO pin, so if you did happen to have issues, you could theoretically make it work.

 ### Each LayerLapse kit includes: